adekanmi123/AngelHack2017/README.md

 # Sprite - Clear Hai !!

-Sprite  is a advanced traffic management system .
-It will help in solving 3 major problems of traffic .
+Sprite  is a advanced traffic management system that helps in solving 3 major problems of traffic .
-1. Providing way to ambulance and other  emergency vechicles.
+1. Providing way to vehicles in emergencies such as ambulances, firetrucks etc.
-2. Saving petrol
+2. Saving fuel, and
-3. Traffic congestion
+3. Traffic congestion.

 ## Description